 Ketoacidosis is also known as the condition called DKA or diabetic ketoacidosis.
 DKA is a life-threatening complication.
 It occurs when someone with type 1 diabetes has a dangerously high level of ketones and blood sugar, usually caused by not taking insulin.
 Blood becomes too acidic, which may lead to functional challenges within the kidneys and liver.
 Maintaining a keto diet, or using exogenous ketones will not cause ketoacidosis.
 Exogenous ketone supplements are in fact safe for users with type 1 diabetes.
 They simply require that users monitor their blood sugar and insulin usage as they would after ingesting any other food, supplement, or product.

 When one enters ketosis, their body begins to burn fat to produce ketones.
 These ketones are then used to power the brain and body, and are often revered as a cleaner, more powerful fuel than standard carbohydrates and glucose.

 Ketosis is not harmful, but actually has many benefits.
 Moreover, keto diets are among the most promising for diabetics.
 Following a keto diet to increase ketone levels is considered safe according to the American Diabetes Association.

 2. Keto Will Raise Your Cholesterol

-Also high on the list of keto myths is that keto diets have an adverse effect on cholesterol levels.
+Also high on the list of myths about keto is that keto diets have an adverse effect on cholesterol levels.
 Keto diets indeed affect cholesterol, but they do so positively.
 Following keto and maintaining your body into a state of ketosis lowers dangerous VLDL cholesterol and raises heart-healthy HDL or "good” cholesterol.